RobotDisco/robotdisco.github.com/_posts/2017-07-03-how_to_set_up_a_virtual_pfsense_router_on_a_homelab_virtualization_server_running_freebsd_and_bhyve.md

 *warning: these are not incredibly accurate*

 **pfSense:** a firewall/router project built off FreeBSD.
 A linux alternative would be dd-wrt.

 **FreeBSD:** an open source unix clone with a different design philosophy than the more commonly-known Linux.</dd>

 **Bhyve/Iohyve:** Virtualization software native to FreeBSD.
-This is similar to KVM on Linux.</ddr>
+This is similar to KVM on Linux.

-**Firewall:** A software or hardware application that filters all network traffic coming it to keep malicious traffic out allow good traffic through.</dd>
+**Firewall:** A software or hardware application that filters all network traffic coming it to keep malicious traffic out allow good traffic through.

 **Network bridge:** A device that lets traffic pass through it unadultered.
-Useful for passing ethernet traffic from one physical media to another.</dd>
+Useful for passing ethernet traffic from one physical media to another.

 **Network Router and/or Network Gateway:** A device that sits as a single point separating an outside network from an "inside"/"private" network.
-There is a real difference between the two terms but I don't know what it is.</dd>
+There is a real difference between the two terms but I don't know what it is.

 **Network Switch:** A switch is a device that, uh, basically is like multiple bridges where traffic from any port can be sent to any other port.
 I don't want to explain how it does this, so let's just say it's magic because the way switches work are actually hella interesting and fascinating.
-If you're a keener, contrast ethernet switches against ethernet hubs.</dd>
+If you're a keener, contrast ethernet switches against ethernet hubs.

 Approach
 -